Sorry, you need to enable JavaScript to visit this website.

 Assessing the challenges

 Nestlé has been working for many years to prevent and remediate human rights violations in its palm oil supply chain and has gained a much better understanding about the root causes of the problem.
-As part of our palm oil labor action plan, Nestlé developed a framework to help prioritize supplier engagement and systematically take action based on supplers’ risk profile and their capacity to address labor rights issues.
+As part of our palm oil labor action plan, Nestlé developed a framework to help prioritize supplier engagement and systematically take action based on suppliers’ risk profile and their capacity to address labor rights issues.
 Under the framework, we are working with external partners to develop corrective action plans for suppliers and put monitoring systems in place to track against a set of key performance indicators.

 Working together on labor rights assessments